Logo

 Disadvantages

 • Given their context-specific nature and in-depth analysis, they are more time-consuming than generic assessments.
-Developing bespoke behavioral assessments requires job analysis, identifying critical incidents, developing the test content and establishing content validity, etc. However, online behavioral assessment tests are comparatively quicker than offline tools as the latter requires multiple stakeholders, while the former can be easily conducted virtually.
+Developing bespoke behavioral assessments requires job analysis, identifying critical incidents, developing the test content, establishing content validity, etc. However, online behavioral assessment tests are comparatively quicker than offline tools as the latter requires multiple stakeholders, while the former can be easily conducted virtually.

 • Due to the same reason, behavioral assessment tests may incur a greater expense, although they are often associated with higher ROIs.
+Using online tools can reduce expenses and resources spent by hiring and talent teams.

-How Mercer | Mettl Can Help
+How Mercer | Mettl can help

-Mercer | Mettl has a vast repository of behavioral tests and tools that can be used across an employee’s lifecycle, from selection, promotion, upskilling, progression and continual development:
+Mercer | Mettl has a vast repository of behavioral tests and tools that can be used across an employee’s lifecycle, from selection, promotion, upskilling, progression and continual development.

-Our behavioral tests can be combined with a rich library of tests – personality, aptitude, and domain – for powerful insights on recruitment and development.
+Our behavioral tests can be combined with a rich library of tests – personality, aptitude, and domain – for powerful insights into recruitment and development.
 You can choose to administer any combination of these tests, based on your requirements, through Mercer | Mettl’s virtual assessments and development center to ensure continuity in your talent management processes.

 Mercer | Mettl’s behavioral assessments are recognized for their: